Edward Vebell: Illustrator

 After working as an illustrator in Chicago, Vebell enlisted in the United States Army during World War II.
-He became a staff artist for Stars & Stripes, and was an official courtroom artist for the Nuremberg war trials.
+He became a staff artist for Stars & Stripes.
+Vebell later headed the Anzio, Italy Stars & Stripes office, where he worked with Bill Mauldin and Gregor Duncan.
+Vebell claimed that he was the one who convinced Mauldin to switch from a pen to a brush for his WWII cartoons.
+Vebell was an official courtroom artist for the Nuremberg war trials, often having to view and drawing the courtroom scenes through binoculars, because it was so crowded.
 Many of his Nuremberg works are now in the United States Holocaust Memorial Museum.

 As a professional illustrator and artist, his commissions include work for the United States Postal Service.
 He also executed commissions for many periodicals, including a long run as Reader's Digest's most popular illustrator.

 Later life

 After the war, he moved to Westport with his wife, Elsa Cerra.
 They had three daughters.

 In February 2018 he was honored by the Westport Historical Society with an autobiographical exhibit that paid homage to his career and achievements.

 He died on February 9, 2018, aged 96.